gildahl/arcadeVFE/README.md

 Configuration
 =============
 arcadeVFE offers two different modes of operation.
-The first is a "ROM Monitor" mode that can execute game-specific actions whenever a MAME rom file is played.
+The first is a **ROM Monitor** mode that can execute game-specific actions whenever a MAME rom file is played.
 This mode provides full automated game controller configuration in MAME environments like Arcade Time Capsule.

 The second mode provides the option to trigger actions manually when a game controller button or keyboard key is pressed.
-Both "ROM Monitor" and keyboard/button actions can be added to the action list in any combination and are simultaneously active whenever the virtual arcade is running.
+Both **ROM Monitor** and keyboard/button actions can be added to the action list in any combination and are simultaneously active whenever the virtual arcade is running.

 ROM Monitor:
 ------------
-To setup a new rom to be monitored, choose "ROM Monitor" from the "Device List" list in the Settings screen.
-Next, choose a rom from the "Choose ROM" list and then use the "Profile" and "Command" fields to configure the specific commands that should execute when that game is loaded.
-Finally, press the "Assign ROM" button to add your defined command(s) to the "Action List".
+To setup a new rom to be monitored, choose `ROM Monitor` from the **Device List** list in the Settings screen.
+Next, choose a rom from the **Choose ROM** list and then use the **Profile** and **Command** fields to configure the specific commands that should execute when that game is loaded.
+Finally, press the **Assign ROM** button to add your defined command(s) to the **Action List**.

 **Note 1**: If you choose one of the `[Group...]` options in the ROM list, you can conveniently assign an action set to a whole group of similarly controlled games.
 If any of the games in that group need an alternate configuration on an exception basis, simply create another action for that specific rom, which will override the group setting.
 There is also a `[Default]` action which can be configured for cases where there is neither a rom-specific action nor group action to otherwise handle it.
 The following are some examples of Groups.